GabrielleEaston/gnycphotography/README.md

 ### Team

-Created, designed, and developed by [James Madison](https://github.com/mishakessler) for the General Assembly Software Engineering Immersive (November '19 Cohort) Unit 4 Project.
+Created, designed, and developed by [Gabrielle Easton](https://github.com/GabrielleEaston)

 ### Permissions

-Digital assets used with full licensing and permission from [Death to Stock Photo](), [Freepik](), and [Unsplash]().
-Custom digital design and branding by John Lansing.
-Digital assets stored locally and on [Imgur]().
+Digital assets used with full licensing and permission from [Personal Collection](), and [Unsplash]() for showcase purposes.

 <br>